hashicorp/terraform-provider-google/website/docs/r/compute_network_peering.html.markdown

 and
 [API](https://cloud.google.com/compute/docs/reference/latest/networks).

--> Both network must create a peering with each other for the peering to be functional.
+-> Both networks must create a peering with each other for the peering to be functional.

 ~> Subnets IP ranges across peered VPC networks cannot overlap.